sketch7/FluentlyHttpClient/README.md

 httpClientBuilder.WithRequestBuilderDefaults(builder => builder.AsPut());
 ```

-### Using request builder
+### Request builder
-Request builder is used to configure http client in a fluent way.
+Request builder is used to build http requests in a fluent way.

 #### Usage